-The Bellamy Bridge Heritage Trail is a one-half mile nature trail that leads from CR-162 in Jackson County to the oldest bridge of its type in Florida.
-Built in 1914 on the sites of the earlier wooden bridges dating back to 1840, the bridge is one to the ten oldest bridges in Florida and is the focal point for one of the state’s best-known ghost stories.
+The Bellamy Bridge Heritage Trail is a one-half mile nature trail that starts from CR-162 in Jackson County, and leads to the oldest bridge of its type in Florida.
+Bellamy Bridge was built in 1914 on the site of a previous wooden bridge that dated back to 1840.
+It is one to the ten oldest bridges in Florida and is home to one of Florida’s best-known ghost stories.
 In fact, many believe it to be “Florida’s Most Haunted Bridge.”

 The ghost story revolves around a young woman named Elizabeth Jane Bellamy who died in Jackson County on May 11, 1837.
 Her restless spirit is said to haunt the bridge and surrounding floodplain swamp in an eternal search for her beloved husband, Dr. Samuel C. Bellamy.